josephhchen/componentmemorytool/README.md

-# Component Memory Tool for StoneX
+# Component Memory Tool for StoneX Intern Presentation

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).